-Part 5
+Part 5:

-Section 5.1: Section 5.1 is proposed to be amended to implement the provisions of 35 U.S.C.
+Section 5.1: Section 5.1(e) is amended to implement the provisions of 35 U.S.C.
 122(d), which specify that the application will not be published under 35 U.S.C.
 122(b)(1) if publication or disclosure of the application would be detrimental to national security.
-Section 5.1 as proposed provides that an application under national security review will not be published at least until six months from its filing date or three months from the date the application was referred to a defense agency, whichever is later.
+Section 5.1(e) provides that an application under national security review will not be published at least until six months from its filing date or three months from the date the application was referred to a defense agency, whichever is later.
 These are the current national security review screening time frames for foreign filing license purposes.
-Section 5.1 as proposed also provides that a national security classified patent application will not be published under § 1.211 of this chapter or allowed under § 1.311 of this chapter until the application is declassified and any secrecy order under § 5.2(a) has been rescinded.
+Section 5.1(e) also provides that a national security classified patent application will not be published under § 1.211 of this chapter or allowed under § 1.311 of this chapter until the application is declassified and any secrecy order under § 5.2(a) has been rescinded.